MrDawit/Horiseon_WebsiteCodeRefactor/README.md

-Horiseion_Homework 1: Improving a website
+Horiseion_Homework 1: code refactor

 Shalom Dawit
 8/4/2020
 edited 8/11/2020
+edited 8/12/2020

 Notes
 *Upgrades were also tested using Chrome Web Dev Tools and other browsers (minus Opera)